TomTomTommi/DeepMIH/README.md

 ## 3. Train

+1. Run `train_old_version.py`.
+Following the Algorithm 1 to train the model.
+2. **Note: MFQEv2 may be hard to train.**

+## 4. Further explanation
-1. Note that in the `train_old_version.py` at line 223:
+In the `train_old_version.py` at line 223:
 `rev_secret_dwt_2 = rev_dwt_2.narrow(1, 4 * c.channels_in, 4 * c.channels_in)  # channels = 12`,
 the recovered secret image_2 is obtained by spliting the middle 12 channels of the varible `rev_dwt_2`.
 However, in the forward process_2, the input is obtained by concatenating (stego, imp, secret_2) together.
-This means that the original code `train_old_version.py` has a bug on recovery process (the last 12 channels of the varible `rev_dwt_2` should be splited to be the recovered secret image_2).
-We found that in this way the network is still able to converge, thus we keep this setting in the testing process.
+This means that the original code `train_old_version.py` has a bug on recovery process (the last 12 channels of the varible `rev_dwt_2` should be splited to be the recovered secret image_2, instead of the middle 12 one).
+We found that in this way the network is still able to converge, thus we keep this setting in the test process.
 We also offer a corrected version `train.py` (see line 225) and `test.py`.
 You can also train your own model in this way.
-3. Run `train_old_version.py`.
-Following the Algorithm 1 to train the model.

 ## Citation